Arkantos-13/Cryptographic_Algorithms/README.md

 My purpose is to add more ciphers as time pass with the same quality.

-Below, are all the ciphers i have done so far.
+Below, are all the ciphers i have done so far, but my purpose is to do more in the near future.

 * [ASCII](https://github.com/Arkantos-13/Cryptographic_Algorithms/blob/main/ASCII%20Table%20Cipher.py)